cbg-ethz/scIsoPrep/README.md

 ### Downloading data

-Data will soon be available on Zenodo
+Data is available on Zenodo : XXX.

+As the data is unconcatenated single-cell long-reads data, files should be called `retina_wXX.subreads.bam`

 ### Run